PierreTurnbull/projet_final_web1/doc/API.md

 ## jobs

-``/api/job-list``: returns a list of objects corresponding to a job with the fields correponding to the job's details
+``/api/job-list``: returns a list of objects corresponding to jobs with the fields corresponding to the job's details

     [
         {